Moving to wider doors: the survival of the non-steel Saloons

 Could the Wylder/Wydoor coachwork have influenced Austin into the earliest possible introduction of this design feature that we see in the second ‘transition’ fabric saloon?
 Former Fabric Registrar Dave Martin’s theory for making a body with doors that overlapped the rear wheel arches was as a preventative solution against the fabric on the door aperture getting quickly damaged by people getting into the rear seats.

-This “RF(2)” emerged early in 1928 and there are about 30 known survivors.
+This “RF(2)” emerged early in 1928 (see LCC article below announcing it in the autumn “for” 1929) and there are about 30 known survivors.
 It introduced the wide door form, thus easing passenger access.
 As Garner notes, with the wide door introduced why did Austin persist with further development of the narrow door saloon design until September ’28, well after the new RK and RF were being sold?
 The RK design must have been in development in the early months of ’28 if not before.
 Perhaps it gave them slight extra coverage in the small car market when the new Morris Minor, a direct competitor, was about to be introduced.

 The RK and RF (late 28-May ’30)